dcos/dcos-cli/README.rst

     cd dcos-cli

 #.
-Make sure that you have virtual env installed.
+Make sure that you have virtualenv installed.
 If not type:

     sudo pip install virtualenv